-A new report released today by the Illinois Public Interest Research Group (Illinois PIRG) disproves the common misperception that road-building is paid for by user fees, showing that gas taxes cover barely half the costs of building and maintaining roads, a fraction which is likely to fall steadily.
+Madison, Wisconsin – A new report released today by the Wisconsin Public Interest Research Group titled “Do Roads Pay for Themselves?” disproves the common misconception that road-building is paid for by user fees, showing that gas taxes cover barely half the costs of building and maintaining roads, a fraction which is likely to fall steadily.

 Among the findings of the report:

-“Illinois needs to make difficult choices about how to fund our states’ troubled transportation system.
-The first task is to discard common myths about how roads are paid for,” said Emily Mueller at Illinois PIRG.
+“Wisconsin needs to make difficult choices about how to fund our state’s troubled transportation system.
+The first task is to discard common myths about how roads are paid for,” said Kyle Bailey at WISPIRG.

 This year, Congress will again address funding for the nation’s Highway Trust Fund, which has been bailed out four times with $35 billion from general funds since 2008.
 Federal gas taxes have not increased since 1993 and revenues are expected to remain flat as Americans continue to drive less and use more fuel-efficient cars.

-“Highway advocates often wrongly portray highway spending as financially conservative by falsely labeling gas taxes as “user fees” that pay for roads,” said Mueller.
-“Funding programs based on myths instead of on what is most needed leads to waste.”
+“Highway advocates often wrongly portray highway spending as financially conservative by falsely portraying gas taxes as “user fees” that pay for roads,” said Bailey.
+“Funding programs based on myths perpetuates waste isn’t based on what is most needed.”